AlexBaranowski/bash-shortcuts-teacher/README.md

 # Bash Shortcuts Tearcher
 This repo contains simple bash bindings that help to learn the proper bash emacs like shortcuts.
 So instead of ↑ poweruser should use `CTRL`+`p`.
-Current implementatation add the message to the currently edited line.
+Current implementatation adds the message to the currently edited line.

 Ckurrently supported shortcuts are:
 - `↑` - informs about `CTRL` + `p`